canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 Each execution of a program results in a random vDSO location.

-The vDSO (Virtual Dynamic Shared Object) offers a selected set of kernel space routines (e.g. ``gettimeofday``) to user space applications to improve performance.
-Randomizing the address avoids "jump-into-syscall" attacks.
+The vDSO (Virtual Dynamic Shared Object) offers a selected set of kernel space routines (e.g. ``gettimeofday``) to user-space applications to improve the performance of system calls by avoiding expensive context switches.
+Randomizing the address of the syscall entry point avoids "jump-into-syscall" attacks which require the attacker to reliably guess the address needed to hijack the control flow.

 .. _further-reading-for-aslr: